pH200/cycle-react/README.md

 ```

 The input of the `computer` is `interactions`, a collection containing all
-possible user interaction events happening on elements on the DOM, which you
+user interaction events happening on the user-defined event handlers on the DOM,
-can query using `interactions.get(selector, eventType)`.
+which you can query using `interactions.get(eventName)`.
+And the event handler
+can be defined by `interactions.listener(eventName)`.

 The output of the `computer` is `Observable<ReactElement>`
 (a reactive sequence of elements, in other words, view).